finmoorhouse/fin/src/projects/hear-this-idea.md

 - [Michael Aird on how to do Impact-Driven Research](https://hearthisidea.com/episodes/aird)
   - If you are considering a career related to impact-driven research, you will likely get a lot of concrete (and good) advice from listening to this episode.

-We write an accompanying article [for each episode](https://www.hearthisidea.com/episodes) which typically includes a full transcript, reading recommendations, and as many  links as we can find.
-You can browse all our guests' recommendations on  our [library page](https://hearthisidea.com/library).
+We write an accompanying article [for each episode](https://www.hearthisidea.com/episodes) which typically includes a full transcript, reading recommendations, and as many relevant links as we can find.

 If you have feedback for it, you can leave it through our [feedback form](https://feedback.hearthisidea.com/listener).
 As a thank you for taking time to leave feedback, you'll be able to **redeem a free book** from a list of books that we highly recommend.
 You're welcome to fill out the form anonymously.